-Norovirus, which causes diarrhoea and vomiting, is one of the most common stomach bugs in Ireland.
-It's also called the winter vomiting bug.
-This is because it's more common in winter, although you can catch it at any time of the year.
+Norovirus causes diarrhoea and vomiting.
+It is one of the most common stomach bugs in Ireland.
+It's also called the 'winter vomiting bug'.
+This is because it's more common in winter.
+But you can catch it at any time of the year.

 Norovirus can be unpleasant but it usually clears up by itself in a few days.